Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-auth-policy-azure-core" %} use authentication policy implementations in `azure-core` whenever possible.

 {% include requirement/MAY  id="python-auth-service-credentials" %} add additional credential types if required by the service.
-Contact the [Azure SDK Architecture Board] for guidance if you believe you have need to do so.
+Contact the [Architecture board] for guidance if you believe you have need to do so.

 {% include requirement/MUST id="python-auth-service-support" %} support all authentication methods that the service supports.